nasa/OED-with-NN-surrogates/README.md

 The VF_experiment will be used as an example.

 ### Step 1 - Create training data (lines 30 - 121)
 This step cannot be performed without MAC/GMC, a physics based composite modeling software.
-The parsed data from this step is included in the data folder and may be skipped.
+The parsed data from this step is included in the data folder and this step may be skipped.

 ### Step 2 - Load and clean the data (lines 124 - 213)